Juliet Nightingale: Bullying Brooke Hathaway and friendship with Sid Sumner

 Juliet's first romantic connection is with classmate Sid, with whom she begins a relationship with.
 However, when Juliet does not feel ready to have sex with him, he labels her frigid.
-This leads to Juliet questioning their relationship and her sexuality in general, and the pair break up.
-Sid confesses that he still loves her, and she confides in him that she is a lesbian.
+This leads to Juliet questioning their relationship, as well as her sexuality in general, and the pair break up.
+Sid confesses that he still loves her and she confides in him about realising that she is a lesbian.
 Blackshaw noted that at that point, their dynamic changed from a romantic one to that of a friendship.
 She stated that Juliet and Sid have a really good friendship and are "soul mates rather than lovers", with no romance between them.
-Blackshaw added that their breakup was inevitable as "it's very rare that the first person you love is the person you end up with", and that rather than people continuing to ship them together, they should be happy because Juliet is finding a new love, even if it is not in the place they expected.
+Blackshaw added that their breakup was inevitable as "it's very rare that the first person you love is the person you end up with", and that rather than people continuing to ship them together, they should be happy because Juliet is finding a new love, even if it is not in the format they expected.
 When the pair became involved in a county lines drug trafficking storyline, Blackshaw stated that without Sid supporting her, Juliet would "crumble", adding: "it's only because the two of them work as a team that they're able to go to a local party, and they manage to do what is asked of them."
 When asked who cares for Juliet the most, she replied that Sid does.
 She explained that despite having other connections, Sid would "probably die for her".
 When Sid fakes his death in order to free Juliet from prison, Blackshaw explained that Juliet is devastated to hear of his death, labelling Sid her platonic soulmate.
 Since the last time Juliet saw Sid was when Jordan had been stabbed, Blackshaw said it made Juliet think "When was the last time I gave him a hug?".
 When he is revealed to be alive, Blackshaw commented that her character is more angry than relieved and would be thinking: "How flipping dare he!
 Why would he put me through that absolute trauma of that, and not tell me?
 Why was I not the number one person that knew?!"
 Blackshaw agreed with her character and said that Juliet should have been told that it was fake.